Frank D. Fackenthal

 Frank Diehl Fackenthal (February 22, 1883 – September 5, 1968) was an American academic administrator best known for his long association with Columbia University.
-Of Pennsylvania Dutch descent, he resided for much of his life in the Crown Heights and Park Slope districts of Brooklyn, New York.
+Of Pennsylvania Dutch descent, he resided for much of his life in the Crown Heights and Park Slope sections of Brooklyn, New York.

 Biography

 The son of the general manager of Brooklyn's Peter Cooper Glue Factory, Fackenthal graduated from the borough's Boys High School in 1902 before earning his undergraduate degree (as a self-described "able C man") from Columbia College in 1906.
 As a student, his prodigious administrative abilities (reflected by his leadership in various campus organizations, including the Varsity Show and the Columbia Daily Spectator) were recognized by president Nicholas Murray Butler, leading to his appointment as chief clerk (1906–1910), secretary (1910–1937), and provost (1937–1948) of the university.
 As secretary and provost, he was the de facto administrator of the Pulitzer Prizes' non-journalistic awards from their inception until 1948; following his retirement, he received a special Prize in recognition of his service.

 Previously, Fackenthal received an honorary LL.D. from Franklin & Marshall College (a recipient of familial philanthropy) and an honorary Litt.D. from Columbia in 1929.
 Although he never completed an earned graduate degree, he was frequently characterized in the press thereafter as "Dr. Fackenthal."
 He subsequently received honorary doctorates from Syracuse University, Rutgers University, New York University and Union College.